 To learn more, click one of the buttons.

 About the SPOTLIGHT study

 Who is this clinical study for?

 Adults with newly diagnosed locally advanced unresectable or metastatic gastric or gastroesophageal junction (GEJ) cancer who:

 This website is for US residents only.
-Residents outside the US please go to clinicaltrials.gov for more information.
+Additional sites, not currently listed on this website, may accept patients.
+Please go to clinicaltrials.gov for more information.

 A Phase 3 efficacy, safety and tolerability study of zolbetuximab (experimental drug) plus mFOLFOX6 chemotherapy compared to placebo plus mFOLFOX6 as treatment for gastric and gastroesophageal junction (GEJ) cancer

 Please note that if you decide to participate in the study you can also choose to stop at any time.

 Things to think about before being part of a clinical trial: